PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/RepositoryProxyBuilder.md

 var impl = repoBuilder.Build(typeof(ICarEntityRepository)).
 ````

-With this information the builder creates a type with the name `CarEntityRepository_MarvinProxy` for the given `ICarEntityRepository`.
+With this information the builder creates a type with the name `CarEntityRepository_MoryxProxy` for the given `ICarEntityRepository`.
 It tries to implement all declared methods otherwise it throws an `InvalidOperationException` if something is not possible or not specific enough.

 The builder automatically detects that the `CarEntity` is derived from `ModificationTrackedEntityBase` and uses the special `ModificationTrackedRepositoryBase` as base class (further reading here: [ModificationTracking](xref:Model.ModificationTracking))